dbt-labs/docs.getdbt.com/website/docs/docs/deploy/ci-jobs.md

 3. Options in the **Execution Settings** section:
     - **Commands** &mdash; By default, it includes the `dbt build --select state:modified+` command.
 This informs dbt Cloud to build only new or changed models and their downstream dependents.
 Importantly, state comparison can only happen when there is a deferred job selected to compare state to.
 Click **Add command** to add more [commands](/docs/deploy/job-commands)  that you want to be invoked when this job runs.
     - **Compare changes against an environment (Deferral)** &mdash; By default, it’s set to the **Production** environment if you created one.
 This option allows dbt Cloud to check the state of the code in the PR against the code running in the deferred environment, so as to only check the modified code, instead of building the full table or the entire DAG.
     - **Generate docs on run** &mdash; Enable this option if you want to [generate project docs](/docs/collaborate/build-and-view-your-docs) when this job runs.
-This option is disabled by default since doc generation testing isn't typically performed for every CI check.
+This option is disabled by default since most teams do not want to test doc generation on every CI check.

   <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/create-ci-job.png" width="90%" title="Example of CI Job page in dbt Cloud UI"/>